Solid Waste Management Department Overview

 This includes providing information and services to Ogle County residents and businesses that promote save alternatives for disposing of materials that are difficult to dispose of such as household hazardous waste, expired medicine, paint, tires, and other bulky waste items.
 Cleanup day grants are offered to units of government to help their efforts.

-Record keeping and Reporting: State recycling goals make it necessary to keep track of the amount of waste that is recycled, landfilled, or disposed of in other ways.
-Since the start of the Solid Waste Program in 1990, Ogle County has continued to increase the amount of waste recycled (from 28% in 2003 to 38% in 2008), and reduce reliance on local landfills.
+State recycling goals make it necessary to keep track of the amount of waste that is recycled, landﬁlled, or disposed of in other ways.
+The OCSWMD tracks this data and continues to strive towards higher recycling goals.

 Dana Hubbard, Administrative Assistant

 Ogle County Board HEW, Veterans, & Solid Waste Committee: